grpc/proposal/A14-channelz.md

 }

 message ChannelTraceData {
-  int64 channel_id = 1;
+  // Number of events ever logged in this tracing object.
+This can differ from
+  // events.size() because events can be overwritten or garbage collected by
+  // implementations.
-  int64 num_events_logged = 2;
+  int64 num_events_logged = 3;
-  google.protobuf.Timestamp channel_created_timestamp = 3;
+  // Time that this channel was created. google.protobuf.Timestamp channel_created_timestamp = 4;
-  repeated ChannelTraceEvent events = 4;
+  // List of events that have occurred on this channel. repeated ChannelTraceEvent events = 5;
 }

 message ChannelTrace {
-  // Ref to the channel or subchannel that this trace is associated with.
+  // Ref to the channel or subchannel this trace refers to. oneof ref {
-  // Only one of "channel_ref" and "subchannel_ref" can be set.
-  ChannelRef channel_ref = 1
+    ChannelRef channel_ref = 1;
     SubchannelRef subchannel_ref = 2;
+  }
+  // All of the data for this channel.
   ChannelTraceData channel_data = 3;
   // Optional, only present if this channel has children repeated ChannelTrace child_data = 4;